From Hodge theory for tame functions to Ehrhart theory for polytopes: Coefficients and roots of Hodge-Ehrhart polynomials

-\begin{remark} Laurent polynomials whose Newton polytopes are simplices (see \cite{DoSa2}) provide a lot of interesting (counter-)examples. \begin{itemize} \item The condition of Proposition \ref{prop:Kronecker} is not a general rule.
-For instance, the roots of the $\theta$-vector of a Laurent polynomial whose Newton polytope is a reduced and reflexive three dimensional simplex in the sense of \cite{Conrads} are roots of unity if and only if $\mu $ is equal to $4$, $6$ or $8$ (that is in $4$ out of $14$ cases, see the list in loc. cit.).
-Nevertheless, it would be interesting to characterize the functions whose $\theta$-vector satisfies this condition. \item It is readily seen that the converse of Corollary \ref{coro:KronLaurent} is false.
-For instance, let $f$ be a convenient and nondegenerate Laurent polynomial on $(\cit^*)^2$ whose Newton polytope is the reflexive simplex of weight $(1,2,3)$: its Hodge-Ehrhart polynomial satisfies (CL), but the roots of its $\theta$-vector $\theta (z)= 1+4z+z^2$ are not on the unit circle. \end{itemize} \end{remark}
+\begin{remark} One may wonder how common is the assumption of Theorem \ref{theo:Kron}.
+For instance, the roots of the $\theta$-vector of a Laurent polynomial whose Newton polytope is a reduced (in the sense of \cite{Conrads}) and reflexive three dimensional simplex are on the unit circle if and only if $\mu $ is equal to $4$, $6$ or $8$, that is in $4$ out of $14$ cases, see the list in loc. cit.
+Nevertheless, we will see in the next section that their Thom-Sebastiani sums will provide an infinite number of functions satisfying the assumption of Theorem \ref{theo:Kron}. \end{remark}

+\begin{remark} Of course, the assumption of Theorem \ref{theo:Kron} is not necessary in order to get Hodge-Ehrhart polynomials satisfying (CL).
+For instance, let $f (u_1 ,u_2)=u_1 +u_2 +1/(u_1^2 u_2^3)$: the roots of its $\theta$-vector $\theta (z)= 1+4z+z^2$ are not on the unit circle but its Hodge-Ehrhart polynomial satisfies (CL). \end{remark}

 \begin{remark} Assume that $\theta_0 =1$ and that the roots of $\theta$ are on the unit circle.
 Then, the roots of $\theta$ are roots of unity.
-As emphasized in \cite{RV}, this contains Stanley's description of Hilbert-Poincar\'e series of finitely generated graded algebras which are complete intersections, see \cite[Corollary 3.4]{Sta}. \end{remark}
+This contains Stanley's description of Hilbert-Poincar\'e series of finitely generated graded algebras which are complete intersections \cite[Corollary 3.4]{Sta}. \end{remark}